Noel Pedregosa: Biography

 Pedregosa was born on October 18, 1964, in M'lang, Cotabato, Philippines.
 He studied philosophy at St. Isidro College in Malaybalay, Bukidnon after studying high school at Loyola High School Don Carlos He also studied theology at St. John Vianney Theological Seminary in Cagayan de Oro.
 He also has a degree of Licentiate of Sacred Scripture (S.S.L.) from Loyola School of Theology in Ateneo de Manila University.

 He was ordained a priest on September 11, 1991.
 Since 2017, he is the Vicar General of the Roman Catholic Diocese of Malaybalay and rector of Saint Isidro Cathedral.
 In July 2020, he was made the administrator of the Roman Catholic Diocese of Malaybalay.

-On September 14, he was be Consecrated to the Episcopate and Installed as Bishop of Malaybalay by his Predecessor Most Rev. Jose Cabantan, Archbishop of Cagayan de Oro and co-Consecrators: Most Rev. Angelito Lampon and Most Rev. Raul Dael.
+On September 14, 2021, he was subsequently consecrated to the episcopate and installed as Bishop of Malaybalay by his Predecessor Most Rev. Jose Cabantan, Archbishop of Cagayan de Oro and co-consecrators: Most Rev. Angelito Lampon and Most Rev. Raul Dael.